-The legal entity responsible for processing your data is:
+The legal entity responsible for processing your data/information is

 Hälssen & Lyon GmbH